tegnike/aituber-kit/docs/README_en.md

 - Change the VRM model data at `public/AvatarSample_B.vrm`.
 Do not change the name.
 - Change the background image at `public/bg-c.jpg`.
 Do not change the name.

+### Setting Environment Variables

+- Some configuration values can be referenced from the `.env` file contents.
+- If entered in the settings screen, that value takes precedence.

-## Other
+### Other

-- The license adheres to [pixiv/ChatVRM](https://github.com/pixiv/ChatVRM).
-- Language settings support Japanese, English, and Traditional Chinese.
-You can switch in the settings screen.
 - Conversation history can be reset in the settings screen.
 - Various settings are stored in the browser.

 ## Usage Agreement

+- The license adheres to [pixiv/ChatVRM](https://github.com/pixiv/ChatVRM) and is under the MIT License.
 - [Logo Usage Agreement](./docs/logo_licence_en.md)
 - [VRM Model Usage Agreement](./docs/vrm_licence_en.md)